 By Mark Gilbert

-(Mark Gilbert is a Bloomberg News columnist.
-The opinions expressed are his own.)
+Mark Gilbert is a columnist for Bloomberg News.
+The opinions expressed are his own.